Importance Sampling

 Definition: Effective Sample Size

-The effective sample size (ESS) of a weighted sample \(\{(\mathbf{x}_n, \tilde{w}_n)\}_{n=1}^{N_s}\) is defined as \[ \text{ESS} = \frac{\left(\sum_{n=1}^{N_s} \tilde{w}_n\right)^2}{\sum_{n=1}^{N_s} \tilde{w}_n^2} = \frac{1}{\sum_{n=1}^{N_s} W_n^2}, \] where \(W_n = \tilde{w}_n / \sum_{n'=1}^{N_s} \tilde{w}_{n'}\) are the normalized weights.
+The effective sample size (ESS) of a weighted sample \(\{(\mathbf{x}_n, \tilde{w}_n)\}_{n=1}^{N_s}\) is defined as \[ \operatorname{ESS} := \frac{\left(\sum_{n=1}^{N_s} \tilde{w}_n\right)^2}{\sum_{n=1}^{N_s} \tilde{w}_n^2} = \frac{1}{\sum_{n=1}^{N_s} W_n^2}, \] where \(W_n := \tilde{w}_n / \sum_{n'=1}^{N_s} \tilde{w}_{n'}\) are the normalized weights.
+The second equality follows by dividing numerator and denominator of the first expression by \(\left(\sum_n \tilde{w}_n\right)^2\).

 The ESS ranges from 1 (maximum degeneracy, where all weight concentrates on a single sample) to \(N_s\) (no degeneracy, where all weights are equal).
-A good rule of thumb is that if \(\text{ESS} < N_s/2\), the proposal distribution \(q(\mathbf{x})\) should be reconsidered, as this indicates that many samples have negligible contribution to the estimate.
+A good rule of thumb is that if \(\operatorname{ESS} < N_s/2\), the proposal distribution \(q(\mathbf{x})\) should be reconsidered, as this indicates that many samples have negligible contribution to the estimate.

 Requirements for Direct Importance Sampling